victorb-lab92u2/PUBG-Map-Hack-2026/README.md

 This makes it possible to cheat with squads; only one member of the squad must run the cheat program and kernel driver, but everyone can open the map with their own device/browser of choise.

-*If you don't want to (or can't) use the firebase, there is also an [alternative version of the map without firebase interface](https://github.com/nakating/PUBG-maphack-map) made by nakating.*
+*If you don't want to (or can't) use the firebase, there is also an [alternative version of the map without firebase interface](https://github.com/)  by nakating.*

 # BUILD INSTRUCTIONS